AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 8. First Mate's Cabin

+> [!QUOTE] Read Aloud
->>The smashed wreckage of a bed, dresser, and desk covers the floor of this room.
+>The smashed wreckage of a bed, dresser, and desk covers the floor of this room.
 Thick webs extend from floor to ceiling, making it impossible to clearly see the walls beyond.
 Hundreds of tiny spiders move through the webs.
->>

 All parts of this room are engulfed in sheets of webs.
 The cabin contains nothing of interest, and the spiders pose no threat.

 #### 9. Spider Chambers

+> [!QUOTE] Read Aloud
->>This room is filled with smashed furniture, crushed wooden boxes, and other debris, all covered with thick layers of spiderwebs.
+>This room is filled with smashed furniture, crushed wooden boxes, and other debris, all covered with thick layers of spiderwebs.
->>
+>

 When the door to either of these web-filled rooms is opened, hundreds of tiny spiders scuttle for cover.
 These areas contain nothing of interest.

 #### 10. Unholy Shrine

+> [!QUOTE] Read Aloud
->>The floor of this chamber is covered with runes written in blood.
+>The floor of this chamber is covered with runes written in blood.
 A circle has been carved into the floor's wooden planks and spiderwebs cover the walls and ceiling.
 Two humanoid-sized bundles attached to the ceiling writhe as hundreds of tiny spiders swarm over them.
->>
+>

 **Krell Grohlg**, the last survivor of the cultists who escaped the island, sequestered himself here after the first octopus attack.
 He attacks at the first sign of intruders—if dying for Lolth is to be his fate, he seeks to slay as many characters as possible.